Solar panels on water canals seem like a no-brainer. So why aren't they widespread?

 The idea is simple: install solar panels over canals in sunny, water-scarce regions where they reduce evaporation and make electricity.

-A study by the University of California, Merced gives a boost to the idea, estimating that 63 billion gallons of water could be saved by covering California's 4,000 miles of canals with solar panels that could also generate 13 gigawatts of power.
-That's enough for the entire city of Los Angeles from January through early October.
+A study by the University of California, Merced gives a boost to the idea, estimating that 63 billion gallons of water could be saved by covering California's 4,000 miles of canals.
+Researchers believe that much installed solar would also generate a significant amount of electricity.

 But that's an estimate — neither it, nor other potential benefits have been tested scientifically.
 That's about to change with Project Nexus in California's Central Valley.

-Note: This story was first published on July 20, 2023 and was updated on July 21, 2023 to correct the erroneous statement that panels over California’s canals could provide 13 gigawatts of power, enough to supply the city of Los Angeles from January through October.
-The proper term of measurement would have been gigawatt-hours rather than gigawatts, but additionally, researchers now say the total amount of energy that would be generated has not yet been scientifically estimated.